Ewanrigg

 How the Big Local area approached delivery

-Work in the Ewanrigg Big Local area (known locally as ELT, or Ewanrigg Local Trust) began in 2012 when the partnership consulted with residents and agencies to develop a detailed community profile.
+Work in the Ewanrigg Big Local area (known locally as Ewanrigg Local Trust or ELT) began in 2012 when the partnership consulted with residents and agencies to develop a detailed community profile.

 This recognised the area’s community spirit and identified priorities for action, including promoting health and wellbeing, tackling low aspirations and high unemployment, and connecting people to one another and to services.
 The partnership had several members who contributed throughout the lifetime of Big Local and shared board members with Ewanrigg and Netherton Tenants and Residents Association (ENTRA).
 They used the ENTRA-run community centre as a base.